Ultraschall/ultraschall-3/Documentation/How to Build a ReaperConfigZip.md

 WARNING: hence the .ReaperConfigZip can only be produced from *within* REAPER, and the firststart setting will be set to *false* during every start, this has to be updated on the filesystem while REAPER is running !!12 (aka: Fledermausland)

----
+## Step 3: load ReaperThemeZip

+- open Options / Themes / Show Theme Editor
+- load the ReaperThemeZip from Step 1

+## Step 4: clean .ini files

+- delete custom nformation from several .ini files in the REAPER directory
+- list goes here...

+## Step 5: Export ReaperConfigZip

+- Go to Preferences, General.
+- Clear recent project list
+- Export configuration to .ReaperConfigZip

-## Step x: Update .ReaperConfigZip on GitHub
+## Step 6: Update .ReaperConfigZip on GitHub